CIBC-Internal/python/Doc/c-api/buffer.rst

    :c:member:`view->obj` to *NULL* and return -1;

-   If this function is used as part of a :ref:`getbufferproc <buffer-structs>`, *exporter* MUST be set to the exporting object.
+   If this function is used as part of a :ref:`getbufferproc <buffer-structs>`, *exporter* MUST be set to the exporting object and *flags* must be passed unmodified.
 Otherwise, *exporter* MUST be NULL.